 Garth Davis and the movie’s producers were clearly not theologians and have even admitted as much.

 The film doesn’t go into any of that fortunately.
 However, it still places too much emphasis on Mary as the one able to grasp Jesus’ teachings and mission over all the other disciples and provide him with moral support.
 This seems like secret higher knowledge available only to a select few, which is clearly inspired by Gnostic thought.

-If you don’t know the background, it probably won’t affect your enjoyment of the film.
-It may have some Gnostic influences, but don’t throw the baby out with the bath water.
-It’s not like other Jesus biopics don’t have their share of non-gospel influences too.
+If you don’t know the background, it probably won’t affect your enjoyment of the film if you can get past the tedium of the movie.
+It may have some Gnostic influences, but it’s not like other Jesus biopics don’t have their share of non-gospel influences too.